welcor/dev/README.md

     will git clone all modules
 5. `mr link`
     will invoke `npm link` in correct order on each module.
 Note: you probably get a warning here requiring you to add the path to `...perspective/.mrconfig` file to `~/.mrtrust`.
+6. `mr install`
+    will invoke `npm install` in correct order on each module.

 By now you should have: